-If the timer of backup i expires in view v, the backup starts a view change to move the system to view v+1.
-It stops accepting messages (other than checkpoint, view-change, and new-view messages) and multicasts a $\langle \text{VIEW-CHANGE}, v+1, n, s, \mathcal{C}, \mathcal{P}, i \rangle{\sigma_i}$ message to all replicas.
-Here n is the sequence number of the last stable checkpoint s known to s, s is the stable certificate for that checkpoint, and $\mathcal{P}$ is a set with a prepared certificate for each request that prepared at i with a sequence number greater than n.
+If the timer of backup i expires in view v, the backup starts a view change to move the system to view v + 1.
+It stops accepting messages (other than checkpoint, view-change, and new-view messages) and multicasts a (VIEW-CHANGE, v + 1, n, s, C, P, $i\rangle{\sigma_i}$ message to all replicas.
+Here n is the sequence number of the last stable checkpoint s known to i, C is the stable certificate for that checkpoint, and $\mathcal{P}$ is a set with a prepared certificate for each request that prepared at i with a sequence number greater than n.
 Figure 2-2 depicts an instance of the view change protocol.